aeyage/llama2-70b/README.md

 - Maximum number of instances per training job: 8–32

 Note that it may take up to 24 hours for the quota increase to get approved.

+## Contribution
+Fork this repo and submit a PR.

+## License
+Licensed under the MIT License.